Monotonicity formulas for coupled elliptic gradient systems with applications: Nonlocal Case: Lower and higher order fractional Laplacian

 In this section, we consider system (\ref{main}) with the fractional Laplacian operator $(-\Delta)^s$ where $s\in(0,2)$ for $s\neq1$ and we establish Theorem \ref{mainthm}.
 We first note that the following Hardy inequality holds for $n>2s$

 for any $h \in C_c^\infty(\mathbb R^n)$ where the optimal constant is given by

 Note that $\Lambda_{n,2}=\frac{n^2(n-4)^2}{16} $ meaning (\ref{Hardys}) recovers (\ref{Hardy4}) for $s=2$.
 For more information interested readers are encouraged to see \cite{h} by Herbst (and also \cite{ya}).
 We now provide a classification result for homogeneous solutions.
 Note that for the case of scalar equations, that is when $m=1$, this classification was given in \cite{fw}.
 Note also that the proof is valid regardless of magnitude of the parameter $s$. \begin{thm} Suppose $u_i=r^{-\frac{2s}{p-1}} \psi_i(\theta)$ is a stable solution of (\ref{main}) for $s\in(0,2)$ and $s\neq1$.
-Then, each $\psi_i$ vanishes identically, provided $p>\frac{n+2s}{n-2s}$ and \end{thm} \begin{proof} Let $u=(u_i)_{i=1}^m$ be a stable solution of (\ref{main}), and then each $\psi_i$ satisfies
+Then, each $\psi_i$ vanishes identically, provided $p>\frac{n+2s}{n-2s}$ and